Employer of Record

 • Global Reach with Multi-Country Payroll Expertise: With a vast global network, Mercans is proficient in handling payroll across multiple countries.
 Our extensive experience ensures smooth operations and adherence to local payroll requirements, regardless of where your employees are based.

 • Data Protection and Security Compliant: Mercans takes data security seriously.
-We are fully GDPR certified and comply with SOC 1 and SOC 2 standards.
+We are fully GDPR compliant and align with recognized security and control standards.
 Our commitment to data protection ensures that your employee data is handled securely and with the highest level of confidentiality.

 • ISO 20000 & ISO 27001 Certified: Mercans holds ISO 20000 and ISO 27001 certifications, demonstrating our dedication to high-quality IT service management and information security.
 These certifications reflect our commitment to maintaining the highest standards in service delivery and data protection.

-• OWASP ASVS 3.0 Compliance: Mercans adheres to the OWASP ASVS 3.0 standards, ensuring that our application development and management practices meet robust security protocols.
-This compliance guarantees the security and integrity of all systems we manage.
+• OWASP ASVS 3.0 Compliance: Mercans adheres to OWASP ASVS 3.0 standards, ensuring that our application development and management practices meet robust security protocols.
+This compliance helps safeguard the security and integrity of all systems we manage.

-• HRBlizz Platform: Mercans HRBlizz is a proprietary global payroll and talent management SaaS suite that streamlines payroll processes and ensures compliance with local regulations in Poland.
-With a network of over 1,000 in-country experts, HRBlizz provides deep knowledge of Polish labor laws and business protocols.
+• HRBlizz Platform: Mercans HRBlizz is a proprietary global payroll and talent management SaaS suite that streamlines payroll processes and helps ensure compliance with local regulations in Poland.
+With a network of in-country experts, HRBlizz provides deep knowledge of Polish labor laws and business protocols.

-• G2N Nova Platform: G2N Nova, our advanced global gross-to-net payroll engine, processes payroll in over 100 countries, including Poland.
+• G2N Nova Platform: G2N Nova, our advanced global gross-to-net payroll engine, processes payroll in multiple countries, including Poland.
 Available as a SaaS solution or service delivery platform, it integrates seamlessly with major HCM and workforce management systems, providing a sophisticated solution for multinational payroll management.

 Conclusion

 In conclusion, Mercans provides exceptional Employer of Record (EOR) solutions in Poland, delivering accuracy, compliance, and efficiency in payroll and workforce management.
-Our all-encompassing services are designed to simplify your operations, offering a trusted partner to help businesses navigate Poland’s intricate employment regulations.
+Our all-encompassing services are designed to simplify your operations, offering a trusted partner to help businesses navigate Poland’s employment, payroll, and immigration requirements.
 With Mercans, you can confidently manage your global workforce, ensuring a smooth and successful expansion into Poland.

 This document was prepared for informational purposes only.
 As local laws & regulations keeps on changing.
 Please consult your tax & legal advisors as well.